EimranAli/github_passcode/README.md

 **All about the Project** :
 Core intent of this project is to automate web tasks using selenium framework.
-For higher availability of the automation logic, it will be deployed on AWS Lambda.
+For higher availability of automation logic, it can be deployed on AWS Lambda.

 **Task accomplished** :